 Every month we’ll bring you fresh gardening ideas and tips, professional advice, and techniques both new and traditional for you to apply to your own home garden and make it the best it can be.

-- Cut back spent flowers of annuals and perennials to encourage new blooms.
+- Continue to cut back spent flowers of annuals and perennials to encourage fall blooming until first frost.

 Source: Dallas County Master Gardeners